melanchall/drywetmidi/Docs/articles/custom-data-structures/Custom-chunks.md

 * one byte for **month**;
 * two bytes for **year**;
 * VLQ number bytes representing size of bytes array which is encoded comment;
-* bytes which represent encoded comment string.
+* bytes which represent an encoded comment string.

-To store comments we will use [](xref:System.Text.Encoding.Unicode?title=Encoding.Unicode) encoding.
+To store comments, we will use [](xref:System.Text.Encoding.Unicode?title=Encoding.Unicode) encoding.

 Let's implement the `ReadContent` method: